jackjliew/ai-openscale/tutorial-adv-cars.md

     - Under **ACTION: Get instance_id (GUID) and apikey**, follow the instructions to get your credentials.
 Replace the `aios_credentials` with your own.

-    - Next, in **ACTION: Add your Watson Machine Learning credentials here**, replace the Watson Machine Learning credentials with the ones you created previously.
+    - Next, in **ACTION: Add your Watson Machine Learning credentials here**, replace the {{site.data.keyword.pm_full}} credentials with the ones you created previously.

     - Finally, under **ACTION: Add your PostgreSQL credentials here**, replace the Postgres credentials with the ones you created previously.